SpongePowered/SpongeDocs/source/plugin/data/datamanipulators.rst

 Mutable vs. Immutable Data Manipulators
 =======================================

-To every data manipulator, there is a matching ``ImmutableDataManipulator``.
-For instance, both ``HealthData`` and ``ImmutableHealthData`` contain the same data, only the latter returns new instances when requesting modified data.
+To every data manipulator, there is a matching :javadoc:`ImmutableDataManipulator`.
+For instance, both ``HealthData`` and :javadoc:`ImmutableHealthData` contain the same data, only the latter returns new instances when requesting modified data.

 Conversion between mutable and immutable data manipulators is done via the ``asImmutable()`` and ``asMutable()`` methods, which each will return a copy of the data.
 The only way to obtain an immutable data manipulator